blaze-slider/blaze-slider/website/docs/api/BlazeConfig.md

 - show 2 slides on tablet, loop enabled
 - show 1 slide on the mobile device, loop disabled

-To understand why, just treat this configuration like you would treat a css media query
+Because

-In desktop device, only the first media query matches, so it shows 1 slide with loop enabled.
+- In desktop device, only the first media query matches, so desktop gets the first media query's configuration as is.

-In tablet device, first and second media query matches, but because the second one comes after first one, it overrides the first one's value of `slidesToShow` and inherits the value of `loop`
+- In tablet device, first and second media query matches, but because the second one comes after first one, it overrides the first one's value of `slidesToShow` and inherits the value of `loop`.
+- In Mobile device, first and third media query matches, but both values of first media queries get overridden by the third media query confuration

+This configuration above is written in a desktop-first style.
+But you can just as well write a mobile first config using `min-width` instead as shown below, just like how you do it in css.

 ### Example: Same config written in mobile-first style

-This configuration above is written in a desktop-first style.
-But you can just as well write a mobile first config using `min-width` instead as shown below (just like css)

 ```javascript
 const exampleConfig = {